 One simplified way you could think about why

-profanity-check works is this: during the training process, the model learns which words are "bad" and how "bad" they are because those words will appear more often in offensive texts.
-Thus, it's as if the training process is picking out the "bad" words out of all possible words and using those to make future predictions.
-This is better than just relying on arbitrary word blacklists chosen by humans!
+profanity-check works is this: during the training process, the model learns which words are "bad" and how "bad" they are because those words will appear more often in samples labeled as offensive.
+Thus, in a way the training process is just dynamically picking out its own smarter blacklist of bad words based on data (instead of relying on arbitrary wordlists written by humans).